Cloud Trail Cycle Route Overall Rating: ⭐⭐⭐

 I started this route right from Derby train station, meaning it’s easily accessible by taking your bike on the train.

 The Cloud Trail forms part of Sustrans NCN route 6.
 The trail crosses some busier roads near Derby, but is otherwise quiet.
+Incidentally, if you were curious, the Cloud Trail takes it’s name from Cloud Hill quarry at Breedon.

 Much information here, as well as the photos, was provided by Dan Bradley.
 Any errors are mine alone.